yawn156/umamusume-auto-train/README.md

 # Umamusume Auto Training Bot (ADB/Android Version)
 This fork has my optimizations and configurations to more aggresively do auto trainings for parent farming, retries on OCR and logic check for failure chance so it can run faster.
-(my dumbass forked the pc repo instead of the emu one lol)

 Go support the main dev!